 Economic Growth, Social Inequality, and Environmental Change in

 Thailand and Cambodia.
 SES-HSD Agents of Change Program.
 15 September

 2004 - 15 February 2008. (under construction). http://www.clas.ufl.edu/users/mbinford/thailand_cambodia/HSD_project.html

 Collaborative Research: Consequences of Parks for Land Use,

 NASA Grant NAG-5-9331: Land-Use and Land-Cover Change: Decadal-Scale Dynamics of Land Ownership, and Carbon Storage Patterns in the Southeastern Lower Coastal Plain Region of the U.S. National Aeronautics and Space Administration, Office of Earth Science, Land Use/Land Cover Change Program.
 1 May 2000 – 31 December 2003. http://www.surv.ufl.edu/nasa/

 Selected Recent publications:

 *Cassidy, L.1, J. Southworth, C. Gibbes, and M.W.
 Binford.
-In press.
+2013.
 Beyond classifications: combining continuous and discrete approaches to land cover change analyses within the Lower Mekong River Region.
 International Journal of Remote Sensing.
 Revised, to be published May 2013, Vol. 39:26-45.